bcmyers/argonautica/argonautica-rs/README.md

     let hash = hasher
         .with_password("P@ssw0rd")
         .with_secret_key("\
-            secret key that you should really store in \
+            secret key that you should really store in a .env file \
-            an environment variable instead of in code, \
-            but this is just an example\
+            instead of in code, but this is just an example\
         ")
         .hash()
         .unwrap();